gsemet/python-fiximports/README.rst

     from .utils import to_key_val_list
     from .utils import to_native_string

-Yes, it is more verbose, but it will behave much better during the merges.
+Indeed, the beginning of the file is much more verbose, but merges will be easier (since when we switched to this paradigm, we almost have not conflict on these lines).

 Installation
 ************